 I buy some books, but we borrow a lot of books from the library.
 The boys love the library, and visiting gives them a great chance to pick out books they want without having to spend money on books of which I’m not necessarily a fan.

 I also borrow a couple books each month from the library for myself.
 Because I’m not spending money on books, I don’t get stressed if I don’t love them or don’t end up reading them.

 When I tell friends that we’re regulars at the library, many people seem unsure about how to use the library effectively.
 I don’t entirely blame them, because many local libraries don’t have in stock a full selection of good books.
 You can’t just show up and find whatever book you want like a brick and mortar Amazon.
-But within most library systems, you can often find almost any book I want.
+But within most library systems, you can often find almost any book you want.

 To help everyone feel more comfortable becoming regulars at their local library, here are a few tips we use to make the most of our local library that have helped my boys come to love visiting the library.
 I’d love to hear any other ideas your family has to take advantage of all your local library has to offer.
 You also might want to check out our entire series Libraries Are More Than Books where we highlight lots of ways to use your local library beyond checking out books!